Meigarom/Practical-Artifical-Intelligence-For-AB-Testing/README.md

 Reinformance learning is a possible solution.
 This repos contains the codes about build a AI Agent to perform a A/B testing using two versions of a web page.

 ## Traditional A/B Testing
+You have researched methods to do it and discovered a technique called A/B testing.
+This technique says that you should equally split your website traffic for each version of the homepage that you want to test.
+This division should be made randomly, and after a time span, you need to measure the number of clicks from the tested versions and decide which one is the winner.

 ## A/B Testing with Artificial Intelligence ( AI ) Agent